This post may contain affiliate links. You can view our affiliate disclosure here.

 Indoors, the R10 calculates spin by using a machine-learned model that uses measured radar data as inputs.
 Outdoors, the R10 calculates spin by observing the trajectory of the ball.

-You should avoid marking balls (with stickers, etc.) as this will result in less accurate spin readings.
+You should avoid marking balls (with stickers, etc.) as this will result in less accurate spin readings; however, you can use the special marked Titleist RCT golf balls to enhance the accuracy of indoor spin readings.
 Headwinds and tailwinds can also affect the accuracy of the measurement.

 One of the things that really sets the Approach R10 apart from other launch monitors in its price range is its support for golf simulation.